 ***Click here for a 10$ off 99$ or more coupon code for Fun and Function***

 These strategies are do-able right?
-Try implementing some of these sensory strategies and see how your wild child responds to them, truly it can make all the difference for you and them!
+Try implementing some of these sensory seeking activities and see how your wild child responds to them, truly it can make all the difference for you and them!
 And, if you’d like even more ideas head over to Powerful Proprioceptive Activities that Calm, Focus, & Alert.

 Don’t forget to sign up for the FREE Sensory Workshop!